TheOdinProject/curriculum/react/more_react_concepts/reducing_state.md

 1. Read through the React docs [Extracting state logic into a reducer](https://react.dev/learn/extracting-state-logic-into-a-reducer) to learn more about how to use reducers in React and how to refactor `useState` into `useReducer`.
 Don't forget to complete the challenges at the end.

-2. Read the [useReducer](https://react.dev/reference/react/useReducer) React docs to learn more about this hook.
+1. Read the [useReducer](https://react.dev/reference/react/useReducer) React docs to learn more about this hook.
 Pay close attention to the troubleshooting section for common problems that you might encounter.

 </div>

 ### Knowledge check

-This section contains questions for you to check your understanding of this lesson on your own.
-If you’re having trouble answering a question, click it and review the material it links to.
+The following questions are an opportunity to reflect on key topics in this lesson.
+If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.

 - [What are reducers?](#what-are-reducers)
 - [How would you declare a reducer?](https://react.dev/reference/react/useReducer#writing-the-reducer-function)